 How Does The Sun Affect Skin?

 There’s no question that the sun causes aging.
 We all know that spending too much time in the sun can lead to wrinkles, sun spots, and dry skin.
-This is due to a decrease in collagen production, increase in water loss, and damage to the skin’s barrier.
+This is due to a decrease in collagen production, an increase in water loss, and damage to the skin’s barrier.

 Many people believe that the sun can help improve post-inflammatory erythema, but this is not the case.
 In fact, exposure to the sun can actually make post-inflammatory erythema worse.